jim-wang-intel/security-secret-store/pkiinit/README.md

 ## Run Docker

-On the command line console, run `docker-compose up --build` to start the whole Docker container stack.
+On the command line console, run `docker-compose up --build` from the directory `pkiinit` to start the whole Docker container stack.